28 February, 2024

 If your journey all the way through to your destination is with one carrier – you should be fine.
 If you miss your connection, the airline will make sure you get on another flight, or they will provide food and accommodation if long delays are expected.

-However, if you are booked on two airlines and miss your connecting flight, Housten, you could have a problem!
-The second airline is not responsible for putting you on another flight just because of the first carrier’s delay.
-And because travel insurance does not cover missed connections caused by the airlines, you might not be covered for the cost to buy a new airline ticket.
+However, if you are booked on two different airlines, and you miss your connecting flight, Housten, you could have a problem!
+The second airline does not have the responsibility to put you on another flight just because of the first carriers’ delay.
+And because travel insurance does not cover for missed connections caused by the airlines, you might not be covered for the cost to buy a new airline ticket.

 So When Does Travel Insurance Cover For Missed Flights?